 Being made redundant – opinions required!

 I’ve sat on my thoughts about this for some time, and have just recently gotten around to writing them down.
-This blog is after all a cathartic / therapeutic exercise!
-I’d like to know what people think…
+This blog is after all a cathartic / therapeutic exercise, and in this instance I’d like to know what people think…

 A bit of history:

 Years ago, after working in financial services in London for some time, I moved back to my hometown.
 I wanted to be nearer family whilst my children were young.
-At the same time, my avid interest in technology prompted a change of career direction.
-I returned to University to take an I.T. degree, which established a more defined career path for me, mostly based around software testing.
-A few changes in role / employer post-university, alongside existing ability, gave me a solid all-round set of IT services & support skills.
+At the same time, my avid interest in technology prompted a change of career direction, with me returning to University for an I.T. degree, thus establishing a more defined career path.
+Mostly based around software testing, a few changes in role / employer post-university, alongside existing ability, gave me a solid all-round set of IT services & support skills.